Wood Stories

 Rare pecky cypress pulled from the Guadalupe River — dramatic, reclaimed, and full of character.

-500-year-old longleaf pine reclaimed from century-old porch columns — historic and irreplaceable.
+500-year-old longleaf pine reclaimed— historic and irreplaceable.

 Mesquite from Medina County — rescued from the burn pile, with history hidden inside.